meteofrance/py4cast/README.md

 Warnings:
 - For now this script only works with models trained with Titan dataset.
-- If you want to use AROME as a model, you have to manually download the forecast before.
+- If you want to use AROME as a comparison model, you have to manually download the forecast before.

 ```bash
 Usage: gif_comparison.py [-h] --ckpt CKPT --date DATE [--num_pred_steps NUM_PRED_STEPS]